-According to 2018 figures from industry watchdog Ofgem, the average dual fuel variable tariff was £1,138 a year, or £93.83 a month.
-Let’s estimate this break down, with electricity costing slightly more than gas, say 55/45.
-That means gas and electricity costs around £3 a day.
+According to January 2022 figures from industry watchdog Ofgem, the average dual fuel variable tariff was £1,277 a year, or £106.41 a month.
+So we can estimate that gas and electricity costs around £3.50 a day.

 But average figures are a bit of a red herring.
-Because each bill depends on a number of factors such as location, property type and number of inhabitants, they’ll vary immensely.
+This is because average prices tend to be similar to the energy price cap – which makes average costs seem lower than they actually are.
+And as each bill depends on a number of factors such as location, usage and tariff type, they’ll vary immensely.

 Cheapest energy prices in UK vs most expensive

-Right, now we’ve read you the apocalyptic riot act, we’re gonna tell you to move.
+Right, now we’ve dazzled you with data, we’re gonna tell you to move.
 Only joking.
 But the average price does change dramatically depending on where you live in the UK.

 Reducing your energy costs

 Whatever your situation, you can always reduce the cost of gas and electricity in your home.

 Check out our tips to cut down energy costs for simple, practical things you can do to save money on your bills.
 Making a note of the most expensive appliances to run is a great place to start.
 Do you really need these?
 If you can live without them, it’ll help.

 Alternatively, have a look at the average room temperatures and see how your home compares.